Vana, Gujarat

-Vana is a town and minor former Rajput minor princely state on Saurashtra peninsula in Gujarat, Western India.
+Vana was a former minor Rajput princely state on Saurashtra peninsula in Gujarat, Western India.

 History

 Vadal was a non-salute princely state in Jhalawar prant, comprising Vana and two other villages, under Jhala Rajput Chieftains.

 It had a population of 2,749 in 1901, yielding a state revenue of 26,000 Rupees (all from land; 1903–4) and paying 3,993 Rupees tribute to the Junagarh State.

 During the British Raj, the petty state was under the colonial Eastern Kathiawar Agency.